Something all conference and event organisers can agree on is that marketing an event you’ve been planning for months is HARD!

 3. Driving engagement through social media:

 ‘Eventbrite found in their Social Commerce study that every time someone shares an Eventbrite event through social media, that share drives an average of 16 visits back to the original event page.’

-Here are five simple ways to drive engagement through social media:
+Here are six simple ways to drive engagement through social media:

 - Don’t hash the hashtag: the hashtag is one of the very first things that you should create.
 Short and catchy.
 That’s all.
 Don’t over complicate and confuse it.
 A long and complex hashtag loses shareability.
 Share the hashtag with everyone and put it everywhere.
 From the very start of the event prep, it should appear on email signatures, landing pages, websites and social posts.
 Make sure that all the speakers, vendors and attendees know what it is as well.